 Eventually The Book of Bunny Suicides was published, thanks to editor Katy Follain championing it at Hodder and Stoughton.
 It came out on 2003 and did very nicely.

 If I was starting off now I would probably begin a webcomic or a tumblr feed.
-It would be difficult for me to get interest from a publisher for a humour book in that same way I did in the early 2000s, Back then the world was still on dial-up internet.
+These days it would be difficult for me to get interest from a publisher for a humour book in that same way I did in the early 2000s.
+Back then the world was still on dial-up internet.
 Viral memes were few, and seen by few.
 Publishers weren’t looking to them as a source of humour books.
 Now they love to find things that way, because it produces ideas that are road tested and that a chunk of the buying public might already recognize.
 One good recent example of this: Rubyetc whose very successful tumblr feed has spawned its own book.

 Even if your webcomic doesn’t get much traffic, the discipline of writing and drawing it regularly, even when you may not be in the mood, will be good for you.
 Being able to produce work when you’re not in the mood is requisite for every creative professional.
 I’m certain that after a year, you’ll be a noticeably better cartoonist.